jacobdejean/bun-sidecar-example/README.md

 }
 ```

-`tauri.conf.json` has also been modified to support external binaries.See https://tauri.app/v1/guides/building/sidecar/
+`tauri.conf.json` has also been modified to support external binaries.
+See https://tauri.app/v1/guides/building/sidecar/